Market Monitor: December Mid-Month Update

 Chart of Interest

-Sources: Federal Reserve, Altair Advisers
+Sources: Federal Reserve of St. Louis, Altair Advisers

 The material shown is for informational purposes only.
 Forward-looking statements are subject to numerous assumptions, risks, and uncertainties, and actual results may differ materially from those anticipated in forward-looking statements.
 As a practical matter, no entity is able to accurately and consistently predict future market activities, and all investments are subject to the risk of loss.
 While efforts are made to ensure information contained herein is accurate, Altair Advisers LLC cannot guarantee the accuracy of all such information presented.
 Material contained in this publication should not be construed as accounting, legal, or tax advice